mre/endler.dev/content/2022/alloc/index.md

 ## Memory Management in Rust

 Okay so programs need memory to store data and _someone_ has to manage it, right?
-Either it's you or the language.
 In Python, PHP, Go, and Java it's the [garbage collector](<https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)>)'s
 job: it's the counterpart to the allocator and it's like the janitor of your program.

-It iterates over all the process memory on the heap and cleans up whatever isn't needed anymore.
-That's pretty handy for the most part, because you don't have to worry about memory management at all.
+From time to time it iterates over all the process memory on the heap and cleans up whatever isn't needed anymore.
+That's pretty handy for the most part, because you don't have to worry about memory management at all!

-It's fine unless the garbage collector blocks the main thread and prevents your program from doing anything else.
+The downside is that the garbage collector blocks the main thread and prevents your program from doing any meaningful work.
 To avoid that, most modern GCs are a piece of art and highly optimized.
 For example, did you know that the Golang garbage collector [only blocks for a few hundred **micro**seconds on average](https://go.dev/blog/ismmkeynote)?
 In 99% of all cases, that's more than